yagarea/lyricall/impressum/en.md

 All authors who published on Lyricall platform gives their permission for non-commercial usage of their work in these terms:

-- They will be mention of the author
+- They will be mentioned as the author
 - Their work will not be edited
 - A link to the original publication on [lyricall.cz](lyricall.cz) will be provided.